ftm1337/docs/docs/Lockless/SWECH/SWECH.md

 ### Now, lets see the impossibility of this
 - Assume, there is 2 million ECH and 2 million SWECH in the liquidity pool, and half of it belongs to just one person, Alice.
 If Alice removes her LP, she will get 1M ECH & 1M SWECH, and the pool will have 1M ECH + 1M SWECH.
 Now if Alice wants to sell 1M SWECH (that is 50% of the supply, which is a super-extreme case), the pool will still give her 930K ECH in return.
 Despite this trade, the Price will only move to 0.93 ECH per SWECH.
-- Our novel Swech-Ex StableSwap approach makes even huge trades have negligible impacts on price of SWECH.
+- Our novel ABcDeFX StableSwap approach makes even huge trades have negligible impacts on price of SWECH.
 Learn more about this design from Miguel M. here: [miguelmota.com/blog/understanding-stableswap-curve](https://miguelmota.com/blog/understanding-stableswap-curve/)
 - In contrast, a similar trade on a traditional DEX like uniswap would have given Alice just 500K, and moved the price of SWECH to 0.25 ECH, for a -75% impact.
-With our Swech-Ex StableSwap model, we can absorb this trade with just a -7% price change to 0.93 ECH.
+With our ABcDeFX StableSwap model, we can absorb this trade with just a -7% price change to 0.93 ECH.

 ### Restoring the Peg
 There are 3 main mechanisms that enable the protocol to restore the peg on its own.

 #### 1. Rechanneled Buy-pressure
-Any new user who wants to stake ECH in the Swech Protocol will have their ECH redirected into buying it from the open market from the Swech-Exchange via the Smart Router.
+Any new user who wants to stake ECH in the Lockless Protocol will have their ECH redirected into buying it from the open market from the ABcDeFXchange via the Smart Router.
 - Benefit to User:
 	- Get more than 1 SWECH for each ECH deposited, which can be guaranteed to be converted to more ECH in future
 	- Automatic Leverage to higher exposure to Staked ECH, meaning more Yield for a lower investment.